JakeHartnell/Grow.js/README.md

 Likewise if you are hosting in the cloud, it should be set to the instance IP address, you can also override the default port by specifiying the `port` option.

 #### Connecting over SSL
 SSL is supported though will require a bit more setup.
-If you are hosting your instance off a computer with a dedicated IP address include the following info in your grow.json file.
+If you are hosting your instance off a computer with a dedicated IP address include the following info in your configuration object.

 ```json
     "host": "YOUR_IP_HERE",